gianni-rosato/svt-av1-psy/CONTRIBUTING.md

 - Follow the [coding guidelines](STYLE.md)
 - Validate that your changes do not break a build
-  - either locally or through travis-ci and appveyor.
+  - either locally or through travis-ci and github actions.
 Preferably all of them.
 - Perform smoke tests and ensure they pass
 - Submit a pull request for review to the maintainer